lm2r/lmrun/workspace/README.md

 }'
 ```

-### Sustained Throughput: private model or dataset
+#### Sustained Throughput: private model or dataset
 To expose large and private model weights or datasets, consider Hugging Face repos or a bucket on Oracle Cloud.
 According to current pricing, they should deliver sustained throughput (contrary to R2) and cost-effective distribution of data to any infrastructure provider over the internet.
 We demonstrate HF below.
 An OCI bucket would be mounted within templates like R2.

 *Prerequisites*:
-- Cudo Compute [configuration](https://docs.skypilot.co/en/latest/getting-started/installation.html#cudo-compute) to automatically push a model to a private HF repo.
-Besides GPUs, Cudo is handy for CPU workloads like data preparation without egress fees (afaik).
-A mere 32B model upload costs more than $5 in network outbound fees on all 3 hyperscalers.
-Check that Cudo is enabled with `sky check`.
+- Paperspace [configuration](https://docs.skypilot.co/en/latest/getting-started/installation.html#paperspace) to automatically push a model to a private HF repo.
+Besides GPUs, Paperspace accommodates CPU workloads like data preparation without egress fees.
+While a Paperspace C5 machine typically uploads from 25 MB/s to 288 MB/s, which isn't great but workable in the lower range, a mere 32B model upload costs more than $5 in network outbound fees on all 3 hyperscalers.
+Check that Paperspace is enabled with `sky check`.
 - Set a public SSH key on [HF](https://huggingface.co/settings/keys).
 - Create a new private repo by visiting [huggingface.co/new](huggingface.co/new).
 Name it `Qwen2.5-Coder-32B-Instruct` for this example.

-1. upload public model to private Hugging Face repository for testing
+1. upload a public model to a private Hugging Face repository for testing
 ```bash
 sky launch hf-to-private.yaml -i 5 --down \
     --env ORG=Qwen --env NAME=Qwen2.5-Coder-32B-Instruct \
     --env NEW_ORG="<YOUR_HF_USERNAME>" --env SSH_KEY="</path/to/hf/private/key>"
 ```
+2. export your HF token in your shell, reuse a similar `sky launch vllm.yaml` command as for a public model, and add `--env HF_TOKEN` to it: `MODEL` follows the format `"<YOUR_HF_USERNAME>/Qwen2.5-Coder-32B-Instruct"` and the commit `VERSION` can be copied from HF repo "Files and versions" tab

 ## Cloudflare R2 storage
 If you're already familiar with S3, R2 is a more efficient substitute for LMRun global architecture, even when compute is provided by AWS.